We canceled training and invited the women to a potluck meal.

 The obstacles these women face every day…

-The risk it is for them to leave…
+The risk for them to leave…

 The courage it takes to step out…

 Now, all we can do is open our arms and pray to God he gives us the strength to catch.